 - U.S. government or agency workers;

-- D.C. government or gency workers;
+- D.C. government or agency workers;

 - Workers subject to the Railway Labor Act; and

 - Employers must pay covered workers at least twice a month, on regular paydays designated in advance by the employer.
 Employers must pay exempt employees at least monthly.

 - Covered workers are entitled to accumulated vacation pay when they leave employment unless there is an agreement to the contrary.

 The D.C.
 Wage Theft Prevention Act Amendment broadened the definition of wages to include: all monetary compensation owed after lawful deductions, whether the amount owed is determined on a time, task, piece, commission, or other basis of calculation.
 The law’s definition of wage explicitly includes bonus pay, commission, fringe benefits paid in cash, overtime premiums, and other compensation promised or owed under contract or D.C./federal law.

 Among other changes to the Wage Payment Collection Act and the Minimum Wage Requirement Act, the Wage Theft Prevention Act also provides protection for employees from retaliation for making a complaint regarding a violation of the District’s wage payment provisions.
 The Act establishes a presumption of retaliation for any adverse action taken by an employer within 90 days of such a complaint, which an employer may only rebut with “clear and convincing” evidence that the adverse action was taken for permissible reasons.Wage Transparency Act

 Effective March 11, 2015, DC enacted the Wage Transparency Act.
 Under this Act, private employers are prohibited from enacting workplace policies that forbid employees from discussing their wages with one another.
 Employers are prohibited from taking adverse employment action or retaliating against any employee for discussing their wages or otherwise exercising their rights under this Act.Remedies